thermondo/django-package-template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Release

 We follow [semantic versioning](https://semver.org/).
-To release a new version simply [create a new GitHub release][create-release] specify the version and add the changelog into the release description.
+To release a new version simply [create a new GitHub release][create-release], specify the version and add the changelog into the release description.

 [create-release]: https://github.com/Thermondo/{{ cookiecutter.project_slug }}/releases/new